 These definitions have some similarities, but they also have their own emphases.

 Formaldehyde is also a volatile organic compound, but formaldehyde is soluble in water, which is different from other volatile organic compounds.
 It has a wide range of indoor sources and high release concentration.
 Therefore, formaldehyde and other volatile organic compounds are often described separately.
+We can use VOC monitoring system

 Except formaldehyde, most volatile organic compounds are insoluble in water and soluble in organic solvents.
 The concentration of VOCs in indoor air is usually not very high, but when several VOCs coexist in indoor air, their combined effect can not be ignored.
 Because of their variety and low concentration of individual components, TVOC is often used to represent the total amount of volatile organic compounds in the room.
 TVOC is a measure of interior decoration and furniture.
 It is an important indicator of the degree of impact on indoor air quality.